ELoTrash/Starlink-Guides/Third Party Routers.md

 - Why use bypass mode?
 Starlink uses CG-NAT to assign private IP addresses to most plans.
 The Starlink router will perform a Network Address Translation (NAT), NAT allows a single ip to represent multiple devices with independent ip's (view the cited sources for more information).
 Starlink will in turn be a double NAT which can be problematic for certain devices.
 If you do not bypass the Starlink router you create a triple NAT, which can lead to more problems on your network.
 - Portforwarding: If you are not paying for a Public IP from Starlink, a third party router alone will not let you portforward.
 - Starlink Public IP's are not static, if you are paying for a public IP or using IPv6 the IP may change.
 It is a 1:!
 CG-NAT mapping.
+- Starlink support will be a headache to deal with when using third party devices.
+They will require you to detach the device and attach the basic starlink provided router for diagnosis.

 Thanks for reading :)
 Questions or concerns, reach out to me on discord @shiroe_2000